Why Our Stories Matter

 Before her abuser ever set foot in a courtroom, when she felt alone, Simard read a book, Why I Didn’t Say Anything.
 It was by Sheldon Kennedy, a professional hockey player who spoke out as an adult about being abused by his coach when he was a teen in the minors.

-This is one of those news stories that give us a clear example of someone who found their own voice by realizing that they are not alone and that others have been where she is.
-I’ve stood on my soapbox plenty of times around here saying this, but this also adds another example of how survivors can’t always tell their stories.
-I’ve talked a lot about people who are simply not ready for their stories to be public, but in this case, we had someone who just didn’t know she could tell her story, finding the strength to do it because someone else was willing to tell theirs.
+This news story provides a clear example of someone who found their voice by realizing that they are not alone and that others have been in a similar situation.
+I’ve stood on my soapbox many times around here saying this, but this also adds another example of how survivors can’t always tell their stories.
+I’ve discussed at length the challenges faced by individuals who are not ready for their stories to be shared publicly, but in this case, we had someone who didn’t realize she could tell her own story, finding the strength to do so because someone else was willing to share theirs.

 How about another example?
 Last night, I happened to have Tweetdeck open when I got a new follower notification.
-That person had also just tweeted that she was looking for other survivors to connect to because she was feeling very alone in her situation.
-When I saw that, I immediately thought “Nope, let’s show her she’s not alone”.
+That person had also just tweeted that she was looking for other survivors to connect with because she felt very alone.
+When I saw that, I immediately thought, “Nope, let’s show her she’s not alone”.
 I retweeted her message and asked the larger community to let her know that she was, in fact, not alone.
-Within a few minutes, there were a handful of responses, and information about Twitter chats for survivors that she might be interested in.
-The people on social media willing to be open and honest about their pasts provide an excellent way to disprove the notion that we are alone as survivors.
+Within a few minutes, there were a handful of responses and information about Twitter chats for survivors that she might be interested in.
+The people on social media who are willing to be open and honest about their pasts provide an excellent way to disprove the notion that we are alone as survivors.
 We most certainly were not last night.

 So please, even if you don’t want to share your story yet, you never know who you might help by spreading the word about others who do.
-Clearly, it helps to know that we are not alone.
+It helps to know that we are not alone.